open-feature/flagd/docs/reference/specifications/in-process-providers.md

 An in-process flagd provider should provide the feature set offered by [JsonLogic](https://jsonlogic.com) to evaluate flag resolution requests for a given context.
 If available, the JsonLogic library for the chosen technology should be used.
+Additionally, it should also provide the custom JsonLogic evaluators and `$flagd` properties in the evaluation context described below.

 ### Custom JsonLogic evaluators